 Golden Valley Tree Park - Balingup

-IntroductionGolden Valley Tree Park is a sixty hectare arboretum, set in steep rural countryside 1.5km south of Balingup.
-The land is freehold title held in the name of the Executive Director of the Department of Environment and Conservation (DEC) and is scheduled to be formally gazetted as a reserve under the Conservation and Land Management Act.
+IntroductionGolden Valley Tree Park is a sixty-hectare arboretum, set in steep and scenic rural countryside 1.5km south of Balingup.
+The land is freehold title held in the name of the Director General of the Department of Biodiversity, Conservation and Attractions (DBCA).
+It is scheduled to be formally gazetted as a reserve under the Conservation and Land Management Act.
 It is managed on a voluntary basis by a not for profit incorporated association, Golden Valley Tree Park Inc., (GVTP Inc.) in partnership with Parks and Wildlife Services (PaWS), a division of DBCA.
 GVTP Inc., operates under a Constitution which can be found here.
-The Park is open daily.
+The Park is open daily and entry is free.
 The Bibbulman Track traverses the site.

 At the entrance to the Park stands the original Golden Valley Homestead which was fully restored during the 1990's.
 The house was built in the 1880's, and its large Organ Room is used to house the administration of the Park.

-The landscaped Australian Collection seeks to showcase the diversity of native tree forms, from tall eucalypts through mallee woodlands to wide-spaced dry season deciduous specimens as well as a small rainforest group.
+The landscaped Australian Collection demonstrates the diversity of native tree forms, from tall eucalypts through mallee woodlands to wide-spaced dry season deciduous specimens as well as a small rainforest grove.
 The collection includes extensive plantings of South West species.
 The World Collection has also a diverse range of genera.
 Many beautiful exotic favourites are represented alongside rare and unusual trees.
-In particular there are forty different species of Oak growing (Genus Quercus).
+In particular, there are forty different species of Oak growing (Genus Quercus).

 Community Support for the ArboretumGolden Valley has received extraordinary support from Balingup locals and from many others further afield.
 People support the Park financially through annual subscription to the "Friends of the Park".
-Many have sponsored trees there, more regularly walk in the Park, and significant numbers perform an impressively large number of hours of voluntary work in the Park averaging over 2000 hours per annum Each year community busy-bees to plant trees, and perform other land management tasks.
-At the annual Community Spring Picnic locals together join in celebrations of the Tree Park including beautiful ephemeral spring art and processions with maypole dancing often performed in partnership with the Balingup Primary School.
-These various activities all involve significant volunteer input.
+Many have sponsored trees there, more regularly walk in the Park, and significant numbers perform an impressively large number of hours of voluntary work in the Park averaging over 2000 hours per annum Each year community busy-bees plant trees and perform other land management tasks.
+For many years, an annual Community Spring Picnic has brought locals together join in celebrations of the Tree Park including beautiful ephemeral spring art and processions with maypole dancing often performed in partnership with the Balingup Primary School.
+These various activities all involve significant and sustained volunteer input.

-Current Management ActivitiesAlthough more trees are planted every year, 2009 and 2012 saw the biggest tree planting in some time.
+Management ActivitiesAlthough more trees are planted every year, 2009 and 2012 saw the biggest tree planting in some time.
 1250 West Australian species were planted by over forty volunteers on 21st June 2009.
 This planting included all ten Mallet species from the Wheat belt plus Flat-topped Yate and a grove of Salmon Gums.
 In 2012 nearly one thousand WA Gimlets joined the collection through the support of the Dahl Trust.
 These new plantings can be found on the Hill Cairn Walk which also takes in a grove of WA Mallees and other rare WA species including Tingle.
 In 2017 a collection of WA sheoaks were added.
 Management of the Park involves recurrent and regular maintenance activities, tree plantings and fund raising for arbour work, infrastructure and facilities via grants, sponsorships, donations and venue hire.
 GVTP Inc., plays an ongoing educational outreach in managing this arboretum of national and international significance.
 For example, data is maintained on all plantings, each species is labeled in the field, talks on tree topics & guided walks are organised A new Park Management Plan is in progress and the formal gazettal of the land as a reserve is in progress.

 See our Newsletters